 Service Description: This service enables the consumer to request assistance for USS changeover if/when a UAV/UE moves from a geographical area served by one USS to an area served by another USS.
 For this purpose, a USS requests a core network to provide the assistance with the USS changeover, to inform the core network about the flight trajectory assigned and time schedule for the UAV/UE and to receive notifications when the UAV/UE moves out/in the geographical area served by a USS triggering and completing the changeover.
 This service also enables the UAS NF/NEF to trigger the UAV's altitude reporting, altitude reporting stop and update and receive the UAV's altitude from USS.

-4.4.1.1.3.2 Nnef_UAVFlightAssistance_Delete service operation
+4.4.1.1.3.2 Void

-Service operation name: Nnef_UAVFlightAssistance_Delete

-Description: The consumer can use this service operation to delete its previously provided information about UAV flight path(s) and/or time schedule and to cancel the associated subscriptions, when, for instance, the serving USS determines that it does not need the assistance from the 5GS.

-Input, Required: Flight plan configuration ID.

-Input, Optional: None.

-Output, Required: None.

-Output, Optional: None.

 4.4.1.1.3.3 Nnef_UAVFlightAssistance_Create service operation

 Service operation name: Nnef_UAVFlightAssistance_Create